gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-  * in 1985 with Windows 1.0 (?)
+  * introduced in 1985 with Windows 1.0 (?)
-  * it is the most-used single-byte character encoding in the world
+  * it is the most-used 8-bit single-byte character encoding in the world
-  * 8-bit single-byte coded character set
   * Hungarian is not supported completely
     * Windows-1250 supports Hungarian completely